awwx/meteor-wiki/Getting-started-with-Auth.md

 which no other user can see or modify.
 The full diff is here: https://github.com/meteor/meteor/commit/5ac6ee0d6edbfe3cce93ad3eb50274904968f06f

-One thing we could use help with right away is integrating with the other major login services.
-The Google and Facebook packages use an OAuth2 abstraction, so other OAuth2 services should be straightforward.
-(Please submit auth pull requests against the auth branch.)
-Other services like Twitter that use OAuth1 or other protocols will be a bit more work.
-Don't worry about user/password login -- we'll be taking care of that soon enough.

 ## Getting Started

 ### Adding Accounts to your app